-Stress increases production of the hormone, cortisol.
+Stress increases the production of the hormone, cortisol.
 This component is what drives many people to put on weight, especially in the mid-section.
 In a study conducted at Yale University, even slender women can experience increased abdominal fat thanks to stress and cortisol.
 3

 This makes getting rid of the excess body mass even more difficult as you need to monitor your emotions as well as your food.
-And because everyone secretes cortisol at different levels, everyone needs to adapt strategies based on their own biology.
+And because everyone secretes cortisol at different levels, everyone needs to adopt strategies based on their own biology.

 In other words, it often takes trial and error to find the perfect anti-visceral fat plan for each person.